pika/pika/README.md

  * ConnectionState class moved from codec to connection
  * Frame class definitions moved from codec to frames
  * Reconnection strategies moved into own module
+ * Global callback manager implemented
  * HeartbeatChecker moved to own module
  * PlainCredentials moved to credentials module for extensibility
  * AsyncoreConnection rewritten to align with BaseConnection
+ * BlockingConnection rewritten to extend BaseConnection and added BlockingChannel and BlockingChannelTransport
  * PEP8ification and use more pythonic idioms for areas as appropriate

 ## Licensing